soilwise-he/SoilWise-documentation/tech/docs/technical_components/knowledge_graph.md

 The initial SHKG is derived primarily from key soil-health literature, including:

-* the EEA report **[*Soil monitoring in Europe – Indicators and thresholds for soil health assessments*](https://data.europa.eu/doi/10.2800/956606)** (selected as a primary source in consultation with soil scientists),
+* the EEA report **[*Soil monitoring in Europe – Indicators and thresholds for soil health assessments*](https://data.europa.eu/doi/10.2800/956606)** (selected as the primary source and provided the conceptual model shown in Figure 1.1),
 * complemented where needed by additional sources to cover gaps.

 This approach is intentionally extensible: no single report can cover the full scope of soil health, so the SHKG is designed to grow by iteratively incorporating additional sources and concepts.